em-tg/em-tg.github.io/csborrow/index.md

 ## Postscript: C# 11

-In the time since I've posted this article, the C# language designers have looked at my two "C# can't do this" examples, implemented a language-level fix for them, then travelled back in time to November of last year to release the fix in C# 11.
+In the time since I've posted this article, the C# language designers have looked at my first two "C# can't do this" examples, implemented a language-level fix for both of them, then travelled back in time to November of last year to release the fix in C# 11.
 They were careful to [barely mention it](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-11#ref-fields-and-ref-scoped-variables) in the release notes to maximize the chance that I'd carelessly read past it while researching.